Skip to main content

 Testing with real git repos

-For providers that shell out (like git), test against a real initialized repo:
+For sources that shell out (like git), test against a real initialized repo:

 #[test]